 The mainsheet adjusts the position of the boom to help control the shape of the mainsail.
 When the mainsail is full of wind, there is a heavy load on the mainsheet.
 To make it easier for the helmsman to hold and adjust it runs through a system of blocks, called a mainsheet tackle.

-The main types of mainsheet systems on a dinghy are [ centre ] and [ aft ].
-The former of the mainsheet systems has the end of the sheet leading to the helmsman's hand from a block, forward of the helmsman.
-With aft mainsheet systems, the sheet is led from aft of the helmsman.
+The main types of mainsheet rigging systems on a dinghy are [ centre ] and [ aft ] as per the mainsheet rigging diagrams.
+The former of the mainsheet rigging systems has the end of the sheet leading to the helmsman's hand from a block, forward of the helmsman.
+With aft mainsheet rigging systems, the sheet is led from aft of the helmsman.
 Either may have a mainsheet traveller on a track, which positions the mainsheet athwartships.
-Centre systems offer more control of the sail whereas boats with an aft-mainsheet system provide more room in the cockpit.
+Centre mainsheet rigging systems offer more control of the sail whereas boats with an aft-mainsheet system provide more room in the cockpit.

-When the boat is not being sailed, mainsheet systems are left in place.
-At the time of sail rigging, check the fittings are serviceable and test to see that the sheet runs smoothly through the tackle.
-Ensure the mainsheet has a [ figure of eight knot ] in the end preventing it from running out through the blocks.
+When the boat is not being sailed, mainsheets systems are left in place.
+At the time of sail rigging, check the mainsheet rigging fittings are serviceable and test to see that the sheet runs smoothly through the tackle.
+Ensure the mainsheet has a [ figure of eight knot ] in the end preventing it from running out through the dinghy blocks.

-If sailing a boat with an unstayed mast and a sleeved sail, fit the main sail onto the mast prior to it being stepped.
-In other boats, the main sail is attached after the mast has been stepped and the standing rigging adjusted.
+When rigging a dinghy, there are various dinghy mainsail rigging setups.
+If sailing a boat with an unstayed mast and a sleeved sail, fit the mainsail onto the mast prior to it being stepped.
+In other boats, the mainsail is attached after the mast has been stepped and the standing rigging adjusted.

 Most dinghy mainsails have [ battens ], which are fitted either before or after the sail is attached to the boom.
 Battens act as stiffeners for the sail, holding out the curved shape of the leech termed the roach and without them, the sail leech would curl over and be ineffective.

-The dinghy boom is attached to the mast by a [ gooseneck ] and a boom vang.
-The gooseneck is a hinged fitting that attaches the boom to the mast, below the mast groove opening.
+With mainsail rigging, the dinghy boom is attached to the mast by a [ gooseneck ] and a boom vang.
+The gooseneck fitting is a hinged fitting that attaches the boom to the mast, below the mast groove opening.
 It pivots to left and right and up and down allowing the boom to move freely in these directions.

-Remove the main sail from its bag and unroll it inside the boat, with the luff nearest to the mast and insert battens.
-Once the main sail is fitted to the boom, put it inside the boat until ready to hoist the sail.
+When rigging the mainsail, remove the mainsail from its bag and unroll it inside the boat, with the luff nearest to the mast and insert battens.
+Once the mainsail is fitted to the boom, put it inside the boat until ready to hoist the sail.
 Do not couple the boom onto the gooseneck until the sail is hoisted.

-Beyond a wind speed of Force 3, many sailing dinghies become harder to handle so reducing the sail area, known reefing a sail, makes the dinghy easier to control in stronger winds.
-Three methods of reefing a sail are:
+Beyond a wind speed of Force 3, many sailing dinghies become harder to handle so reducing the sail area, known sail reefing, makes the dinghy easier to control in stronger winds.
+Three methods of sail reefing are:

 The method used depends on the dinghy design.
 Jibs can be replaced for a smaller one or rolled around the forestay.

 The method of sail reefing is to take a portion out of the mainsail by partially lowering the sail and then [ tying down ] a luff cringle and a leech cringle, leaving a fold of sail parallel to the foot, along the boom.
-Lower the mainsail until the required luff and leech cringles are level with the boom.
+When reefing a mainsail lower the mainsail until the required luff and leech cringles are level with the boom.